 Level 1 Charging Station

 Level 1 charging stations are the simplest among the three types.
 These types generally come upon the purchase of an electric vehicle.
-These charging cables get basic home electrical current of 110-120 volts AC and many just plug into the standard wall socket with a common three-prong plug.
+These charging cables get a basic home electrical current of 110-120 volts AC and many just plug into the standard wall socket with a common three-prong plug.

 While the simplicity and affordability of Level 1 chargers make them appealing, the downside is that they are very slow in recharging the battery.
 A rule for recharging electric vehicles with Level 1 chargers is 4-6 miles of battery range per hour or charge.